astronomer/astro-docs/enterprise/next/05_customize-airflow/06_integrate-iam.md

 1. Run a `kubectl describe po/<pod>` on any new pod created in your namespace and see `Annotations` within the output

-2. At the bottom of your `config.yaml`, you should see the role listed ([source code here](https://github.com/astronomer/docs/blob/082e949/enterprise/next/reference/default.yaml#L587-L590)).
+2. At the bottom of your `config.yaml` file, you should see the role listed ([source code here](https://github.com/astronomer/docs/blob/082e949/enterprise/next/reference/default.yaml#L587-L590)).

 ```
 astronomer_houston=# select config from houston$default."Deployment";